neuropoly/template/README.md

 Copy the file `configuration_default.json` and rename it as `configuration.json`.
 Edit it and modify according to your setup:

 - `path_data`: Absolute path to the input [BIDS dataset](#dataset-structure); the path should end with `/`.
-- `include-list`: List of subjects to include in the preprocessing, separated with a space.
+- `include_list`: List of subjects to include in the preprocessing, separated with a space.
 - `data_type`: [BIDS data type](https://bids-standard.github.io/bids-starter-kit/folders_and_files/folders.html#datatype), same as subfolder name in dataset structure.
 Typically, it should be "anat".
 - `contrast`: Contrast to be used by `sct_deepseg_sc` function.
 - `suffix_image`: Suffix for image data, after subject ID but before file extension (e.g. `_rec-composed_T1w` in `sub-101_rec-composed_T1w.nii.gz`).